Human Resources Management

 New graduate recruitment (non-consolidated)

-• We disclose to applicants the type of person we are looking for and the selection process.
+- We disclose to applicants the qualities we look for and the details of our selection process.

-• To meet the needs of educational institutions and students who want to experience business activities in the real world, we hold internships and workshop events that allow students to gain work experience.
+- To meet the needs of educational institutions and students who want to experience real-world business activities, we hold internships and workshop events where participants can gain work experience.

-In FY2024, 36 students participated in one long-term internship in the business course, and 89 students participated in 55 long-term internships in the technical course.
-In addition, 658 students participated in short-term workshop events.
+In the 2025 academic year, 35 students participated in one long-term internship in the business course, and 111 students participated in 58 long-term internships in the technology course.
+In addition, 922 students participated in short-term workshop events.

 Mid-career recruitment (non-consolidated)

-• There is no age limit and applications are accepted widely through the website.
+- There is no age limit, and applications are accepted through our website.

-• The specific job descriptions for the positions being recruited are clearly announced.
+- The specific job descriptions for the positions we are recruiting are clearly presented.

 In order to create an environment in which each employee can maximize their strengths, the DNP Group launched a joint labor-management project in 2004 and began initiatives such as reducing working hours by improving work efficiency and encouraging employees to take annual paid leave.
 Since 2009, these initiatives have evolved into "Workstyle Reform" activities, which involve making effective use of time resources and increasing the added value of work.

-Currently, in order to realize "value-creating work styles," we are implementing measures to maintain and improve the physical and mental health of each employee, as well as to enhance well-being and engagement.
-By creating an environment where employees can feel both "motivated" and "easy to work," we are improving productivity and fostering an organizational culture that is conducive to innovation.
+Currently, in order to realize "value-creating work styles," we are implementing measures to maintain and improve the physical and mental health of all employees, as well as to enhance their well-being and engagement.
+By creating an environment where employees can feel both motivated and comfortable working, we are improving productivity and fostering an organizational culture that is conducive to innovation.

 Employment of Elderly Persons (Flexible Retirement System)